google/tcmalloc/docs/design.md

 *   It manages large chunks of unused memory.
-*   It is responsible for fetching memory from the OS when there is no suitably sized memory available to fulfill an allocation requestion.
+*   It is responsible for fetching memory from the OS when there is no suitably sized memory available to fulfill an allocation request.
 *   It is responsible for returning unneeded memory back to the OS.

 There are two backends for TCMalloc: